 During his long career as journalist, Tom has written for The New York Times, The Daily Beast, Huffington Post, techPresident.com, Social Edge, Industry Standard, Inside, Worth and Contribute magazines, among many other publications.
+For three years, he wrote the popular Social Ventures blog for Forbes.
 He writes about politics and media on his personal blog, My Dirty Life & Times, and was the founder and editor of Newcritics, a pioneering group blog on popular culture.
 Before launching CauseWired, Tom served for nine years as chief strategy officer and co-founder of Changing Our World, Inc., an international philanthropic services company that was acquired by the Omnicom Group, a Fortune 200 holding company.
 Tom also served as the publisher of onPhilanthropy.com, an extensive online resource for philanthropy professionals, and co-founder of the annual Summit onPhilanthropy, a gathering of philanthropy leaders in New York.

 Before joining the philanthropy sector, Tom was co-founder and co-editor of @NY, the pioneering Internet news and information service that chronicled the rise New York’s Silicon Alley new media in the mid-90s.
 Early in his career, Tom was the executive editor of The Riverdale Press, a Pulitzer Prize-winning newspaper in the Bronx, where he covered politics and won more than a dozen state and national awards for excellence in journalism.